 The cover letter has gone the way of the Dodo Bird but the need to get someone’s attention has certainly not.
 You still need a hook.

 In advertising, the hook is the upfront creative emotional trigger that makes us want more of whatever they’re selling.
 Back in the day, the cover letter was supposed to be your hook.
-It was supposed to make the hiring manager want to know more about the fascinating person who wrote the note.
+It was supposed to make your resume stand out so that the HR Manager would put it in the right folder on a very crowded desk.

 How to compose your own hook statement